Arelle/EdgarRenderer/README.md

 This is a preview for EDGAR release 20.3 expected to be in production in September, 2020, adding an SEC redline feature (see draft EFM vol 2).

+It includes enhancements to support previewing of inline XBRL redlining and to view embedded images (ESEF).

 Developer issue management is by the Jira Edgar Renderer project: https://arelle.atlassian.net/projects/ER

 To debug under eclipse, check this project out under arelle's plugin directory or soft link from EdgarRenderer to the Arelle project src/arelle/plugin directory, e.g., under MacOS/Linux: